Aimachi: History

 The Aimachi Band took first place with both of these shows that featured elaborate costuming and props, which led the All Japan Marching Band Baton Twirling Association to create rules that limited the size and nature of props that would be allowed in shows.
 However, these new rules did not stop the Aimachi Band and Mr. Sekine became even more creative with effects that he incorporated into the shows.
 The Aimachi Band became the first band in this division to be invited to perform in exhibition at the All Japan Championship the following year, 2002.

 The Band put together another consecutive pair of Championships in January 2006 and 2007, with shows entitled “Gear” and “Final Tradition,” which led to the exhibition appearance at the All Japan Championships in December 2007, performing a show entitled “Holiday in New York” which displayed more comical effects than are normally found in Aimachi's shows.

 Two more consecutive Championships were achieved in December 2008 and 2009 with very controversial shows.
 In 2008, the show was entitled “Guernica” that told the story of a love affair between a German soldier and a peasant girl during the Spanish Civil War.
 The 2009 show, entitled “Virus,” showed a mad scientist creating a deadly disease in his laboratory with another team of “good” scientists racing to find an antidote to prevent an epidemic!
 Once again, the Aimachi Band was honored to perform in exhibition at the 38th Annual All Japan Championships.
 Over the previous six years, the Aimachi Band had completed an amazing stretch of four Championships and two exhibition performances.

-For the exhibition performance at the 38th Annual, Mr. Sekine designed a show that conveyed a strong sense of Japanese tradition, because he planned to take this show to Basel, Switzerland in July, 2011 to perform at the internationally renown Basel Tattoo along with ensembles from Switzerland, England, Scotland, Germany, Australia, Ireland, and Bahrain.
-The Aimachi Band performed over a dozen times during the week-long event, and took sightseeing trips to Lucerne, Interlaken, and Strasbourg.
-The trip to Basel was a great way to celebrate the most successful era in the Band's history.
+For the exhibition performance at the 38th Annual, Mr. Sekine designed a show full of Japanese tradition, and he planned to take this show to Basel, Switzerland, in July 2011 to perform at the international Basel Tattoo, along with ensembles from Switzerland, England, Scotland, Germany, Australia, Ireland, and Bahrain.
+The Aimachi Band performed over a dozen times during the week-long event and took trips to Lucerne, Interlaken, and Strasbourg.
+The trip to Basel was a way to celebrate the most successful era in the Band's history.

 Many of the Aimachi Band members who marched with DCI corps became friends with many Americans who expressed an interest in coming to Japan to march with the Aimachi Band, and for the next several years, there was almost always a few veterans of top DCI corps marching in the Band.
 This practice ended after the 2008 season when the All Japan Association decided that only foreigners with visas would be allowed to perform.
 At the same time, several Thais came to Aimachi to march, and since they were required to obtain visa to come to Japan, they were not affected by this new rule.